devopsdays/devopsdays-web/content/events/2018-des-moines/program/brandon-williams.md

 Speakers = ["brandon-williams"]
 +++

-New team.
+"New team.
 Old code.

 The code is complex and lacking any automated testing.
 You're tasked with a "small" change to a massive build script.
 You want to "fix" all the issues you see and completely rewrite the script.
-Should you rewrite or should you follow Kaizen to make it 1% better?
+Should you rewrite or should you follow Kaizen to make it 1% better?"